skippedaga/alpine-openjdk-ffmpeg/README.md

-# The image allows to work with Java and ffmpeg
+# The image allows to work with Java 11 (openJDK 11) and ffmpeg